 Your initial treatments will focus on relieving the pain associated with the surgical process as well as the immobilization of the joint.
 Your hand therapist will use modalities such as heat, ice, or electrical current to assist with decreasing any pain or swelling you have around the surgical site or anywhere along the arm, or into the shoulder or hand.
 Massage may also be done to improve circulation.

-Subsequent treatments will focus on helping you to regain range of motion, strength, and dexterity in your finger, wrist, hand, elbow, and shoulder.
+Subsequent treatments will focus on helping you to regain range of motion, strength, and dexterity in your finger, wrist, hand, and elbow.
 Dexterity exercises (e.g., picking up items from a table using your surgical hand) are important for improving the functional use of your joint.
 Your therapist will prescribe a series of exercises for you to practice in the clinic as well as at home.

 Generally, the majority of your gains from Hand Therapy will occur within the first 2-3 months after your joint replacement surgery.